About Jim Butler

 Click here for the latest articles on Labor & Employment.

+In California, hotel owners are required to provide at least 20 minutes of training and education about human trafficking to employees who are likely to encounter victims.
+More information about this requirement can be found in our Legislative Update.
 JMBM’s labor and employment lawyers have represented the hospitality industry for decades and can provide effective training for employees, as well as develop policies and procedures that protect employers who are implementing programs in human trafficking awareness.
+CONTINUE READING →

 Contact Information